-After a starting period of three years, the Governance councils may request the Hartnell College Council review the new governance model to make necessary adjustments.
+After a starting period of three years, a governance council may request the Hartnell College Council review the new governance model to make necessary adjustments.
 HCC will first use equity as a guiding priority before reducing the number of members on councils or the voting standards to pass measures.